North American Harvard Mk.2B FT401 of No.22 FTS, crashed on Little Knock near Tweedsmuir on the 16th January 1953

 Midshipman Wadham, a trainee Royal Navy pilot stationed at RNAS Anthorn in Cumbria though assigned to HMS Fulmar, was briefed to fly an aerobatics practice flight followed by QGH controlled descent practice.
 He took off at 12:03 and made contact with the air traffic controller at Anthorn to notify him he was airborne.
 After this there was no further contact from Msm Wadham, despite an order requiring contact every 20 minutes.

 The aircraft was next seen at 12:40 by a shepherd as it over flew Tweedsmuir at a height he estimated to be 50 to 100 feet before turning south along one of the valleys just to the east of the village.
 Shortly after he heard a bang and immediately assumed that it had crashed.
-Two hours later the crash site was located by another shepherd close to the summit of Little Knock.
+Two hours later the crash site was located by another shepherd close to the summit of Little Knock, an outlier of Broad Law.

 Above is the largest single piece of wreckage, the inverted inboard section of the starboard wing.